Going Bush

 Our choice is to travel solo, not in a group, and as such need to be self sufficient and prepared for any outcome.
 Land Rover Defender is my choice being fit for purpose and simple to service and repair.

-On our 2008 Trip we had a Landcruiser 1HDT Timing belt fail, so to avoid that sour taste again I have spent the last 12 months going over the Defender to make sure its more dependable.
+On our 2008 Trip we had a Land Cruiser 1HDT Timing belt fail, so to avoid that sour taste again I have spent the last 12 months going over the Defender to make sure its more dependable.

 Vehicle Preparation

-Td5 Oil Bolt After a 15 year gap of non LandRover ownership I was happy to be back in one, I was not suprised to find they still had their 'quirks'.
+After a 15 year gap of non LandRover ownership I was happy to be back in one, I was not suprised to find they still had their 'quirks'.
 Soon learned how good the 5 cylinder Td5 engine is, despite the fact that the Td5 is derided by some of the Land Rover community because of its electronic control I think it the best ever LandRover engine.

 One of the quirks was subject to a UK Recall, the bolt that holds the oil pump drive socket in place has been known to loosen with disastorous consequenses I pulled the sump on mine to find the cleanest engine I've ever seen.
 Replaced the finger tight bolt with a new part, (which comes with thread lock)

 I was suprized at how clean the insides of the engine were, no sludge or deposits on the bottom of the sump or anywhere else, the Td5 has a 2 stage oil filtration system with a regular spin on filter as well as a centrifuge filter, factory oil change intervals are 20,000 klm but I'm happy to report this one is done every 10,000 klm.
-Td5 injector loom

 Another Td5 "issue" is oil ingress into the injector loom, if left this can become a real problem as oil finds its way into the ECU under the drivers seat via capilliary action.
 The dodgy loom under the rocker cover is easily replaced with an upgraded version with viton seals, a regular check for oil leaks in the electrical plug at the front on the rocker cover is all thats required once the job is done.

-I also threw away the plastic engine lid and alloy turbo shield, with these removed its much easier to see the engine and keep it clean.
-Any oil or coolant leaks can be seen and fixed before they become a problem.
-PBH101980 In paticular its impossible to see the oil cooler hose and oil pressure switch with the alloy turbo sheild in place, The oil cooler coupler hose part no PBH101980 goes brittle and fails from heat in close proximity to the turbo & hidden from view under the exhaust manifold.
-On mine the alloy sheild was also rubbing into the metal cooler pipe behind it (circled in the photo) Oil Cooler
+In paticular its impossible to see the oil cooler hose and oil pressure switch with the alloy turbo sheild in place, The oil cooler coupler hose part no PBH101980 goes brittle and fails from heat in close proximity to the turbo & hidden from view under the exhaust manifold.
+On mine the alloy sheild was also rubbing into the metal cooler pipe behind it (circled in the photo)

 I subsequently removed the hose altogether, as its not needed once the EGR & EGR cooler plumbing is removed, in all about 1.5 meters of un-necessary plumbing can be removed.
 I blocked my oil cooler water pipe with a silicone hose and alloy bung.
 The oil cooler itself sits in the water gallery and has a full water flow, the external pipe is not required, and a bonus is the cooling system is easier to bleed.